brennash/JSONCut/README.md

 # JSONCut
-A version of the Linux cut command for multi-part JSON files.<br>
+A version of the Linux cut command for multi-part JSON files.
-Last updated 11th November 2015.

 ## Description
 This package is an implementation in Python of the JSON cut command,